LeonvDeursen/Manual-Google-Time-Lamp/README.md

   }
 ```

-Now we need to change the RGB to match the colors of the google calender events.
+Lastly, we need to change the RGB to match the colors of the google calender events.
 Here are the color ID's with their corresponding RGB values:

 - 1: 121, 134, 203
 - 2: 51, 182, 121